Moored instrument data processing

 2. Transfer data into standard format.
 Data arrive in various formats and are transferred to our standard format.
 This binary format is netCDF.
 NetCDF has the advantage of being able to handle multi-dimensional data from instruments such as moored Acoustic Doppler Current Profilers (ADCPs).
 It is also platform independent.
 MATLAB software, including the netCDF toolbox, is used for the transfer.

-Eight byte parameter codes are assigned to each data channel and data are converted to standard BODC units.
-Missing data are converted to the BODC absent data value for that parameter.
+Eight-byte parameter codes are assigned to each data channel and data are converted to standard BODC units.
+The 'absent' value for the parameter is inserted where data values are missing.

 - show a map of mooring positions